psukaolab/Wu.et_al.2020/README.md

 Multiple_Exon_Gene/: Customized scripts used for retrevial of multiple exon *F-box* genes and their gene structrues in the *S<sub>6a</sub>* genome of *Petunia inflata*.
 This script is used in the workflow in Supplemental Figure 8B.

 Non_Coding_Retrieval/: Customized scripts used for retrevial of non-coding (upstream and downstream) flanking region sequences of *SLF* genes  that were used for phylogenetic and sequence comparative analysis in this study.
+A READ_ME file is attached to explain the usage of this script.

+Author: Justin S. Williams.
+Teh-hui Kao Lab, Penn State University, 2016